-- Capacity for the monitoring of emerging infectious diseases (EIDs) with pandemic potential, building integrated, One Health surveillance networks; - Community engagement including targeting of high-risk, underserved, and hard-to-reach populations to improve community-based, gender-sensitive surveillance; - Development and enforcement of normative guidance on cross-border epidemiological data collection and sharing, including sample collection and transport; - Coordination across sectors (e.g., environment, animal health) to strengthen capacity to detect zoonotic spillover and antibiotic-resistant pathogens; - Identification and monitoring of pathogen spillover within risk-driving practices and human-animal interfaces (e.g., wildlife trade, livestock farming); - Development of digital infrastructure for data management and sharing between community, health facility, sub-national, national, regional, and global levels and - Adoption of innovative surveillance methods for emerging infectious disease detection, contact tracing, and real-time tracking, with dashboards and regular reporting to the public; - Development and implementation of protocol on how to incorporate surveillance data into outbreak response planning.
+- Capacity for the monitoring of emerging infectious diseases (EIDs) with pandemic potential, including at Points of Entry and adjacent border communities, through integrated, One Health surveillance networks; - Community engagement including targeting of high-risk, underserved, and hard-to-reach populations to improve community-based, gender-responsive surveillance; - Development and enforcement of normative guidance on cross-border epidemiological data collection, sharing, and risk assessments, including sample collection and transport and the integration of mobility information into surveillance systems; - Coordination across sectors (e.g., environment, animal health, agriculture) to strengthen capacity to monitor and mitigate antimicrobial misuse, detect antimicrobial-resistant pathogens and zoonotic spillover; - Monitoring of pathogen spillover and AMR within risk-driving practices and at human-animal interfaces (e.g., illicit wildlife trade, live animal markets, industrial livestock farming, extractive industry practices, deforestation); - Development of digital infrastructure for data management and sharing between community, health facility, sub-national, national, regional, and global levels;

-Laboratory systems
+- Adoption of innovative surveillance methods for EID detection, contact tracing, and real-time tracking, with dashboards and regular reporting to the public; - Development and implementation of evidence-based protocol on how to incorporate surveillance data into outbreak response planning.

-- Provision and maintenance of laboratory infrastructure relevant to pandemic PPR (e.g., equipment and reagents for genetic sequencing, assay development verification); - Establishment of digital infrastructure within EID testing and diagnostic laboratories to enable real-time specimen analysis and linkage with digital surveillance systems; - Interoperable tools and infrastructure to enable coordination and sharing of data from local level to national, sub-regional, regional, and global laboratory hubs; - Establishment of a network of community-based laboratories, particularly in rural and underserved areas, to ensure equitable access to diagnostic services;
+• Laboratory systems

-Development and enforcement of global norms and standards for laboratory best practices, including for biosafety, waste management, and others related to pandemic PPR.
+- Provision and maintenance of laboratory infrastructure relevant to pandemic PPR (e.g., equipment and reagents for genetic sequencing, assay development verification); - Establishment of digital infrastructure within EID testing and diagnostic laboratories to enable real-time specimen analysis and linkage with digital surveillance systems; - Interoperable tools and infrastructure to enable coordination and sharing of data from local laboratories to national, sub-regional, regional, and global laboratory hubs; - Establishment of a network of community-based laboratories, particularly in rural and underserved areas and in border communities, to ensure equitable access to diagnostic services and to report results up to a national or regional public health laboratory; - Development and enforcement of norms and standards for laboratory best practices, including for biosafety, waste management, and others related to pandemic PPR.